-It said, in part, “Two candidates stood out above the others: Anne as a permanent hire and another individual as an interim with the possibility of permanent.
+“Two candidates stood out above the others: Anne as a permanent hire and another individual as an interim with the possibility of permanent.
 While scheduling interviews with both candidates, the committee learned the interim candidate had taken a permanent position.
-I recommended we interview Anne before pursuing other possible interim candidates.”
+I recommended we interview Anne before pursuing other possible interim candidates.

-Because Warren Serenbetz and Dick Dubow were unable to meet with Kelly- Lenz, Vanderslice asked Richard Creeth, a chartered accountant, current Board of Finance member and previous Board of Selectmen member, to participate.
+“Both Warren and Dick Dubow were unable to attend their scheduled interview with Anne.
+In their place, I asked Richard Creeth, a chartered accountant with relevant experience, a current Board of Finance member and a previous Board of Selectmen member to participate.

 Before opening up the meeting to comments and questions from selectmen, Brennan underscored the value of Kelly-Lenz’s positive reference evaluations, something that each of the selectmen would echo in their remarks.

 “[Anne’s] supervisors, peers and subordinates all rated her exceptional, in the 9 to 10 range in almost every incident,” Brennan said.
 “It was one of the highest ratings that NESC said they had gotten on a candidate in years.”